khandakerhabibul/beanstalk/README.md

-Please install node_modules first then run the react app.
+I am using node version v14.15.1 .
+Clone the repository.
+Then install node_modules using "npm install".
+Then run the react app using "npm start".